FAQS About Our Admissions Process

-Get immediate, specific answers to all of your admissions questions from our Patient Access Team: Call (800) 544-5101.
+Get immediate, specific answers to all of your admissions questions from your local Admissions Team, call (800) 544-5101.
 We are here to help 24/7.

 How do I get admitted for inpatient treatment?

-Call our Patient Access Center (PAC) any day or time at (800) 544-5101 to start the admissions process with a Patient Access Specialist.
-The PAC team will provide a confidential assessment to determine the appropriate level of care and work with you on a treatment referral.
-Your PAC specialist will also coordinate with you to schedule your admission at a designated Valley Hope Treatment Center.
+Call (800) 544-5101 to connect directly with a treatment center near you and begin the admissions process with an on-site specialist.
+The Admissions Team will provide a confidential assessment to determine the appropriate level of care and work with you on a treatment referral.
+Your specialist will also coordinate with you to schedule your admission on-site at a designated Valley Hope Treatment Center.

 How long does the admissions process take?

 Our primary goal is to get you safely into treatment as soon as possible.
-The actual process- from the initial call to our Patient Access Center to beginning your program at a Valley Hope treatment center- averages about 24 hours.
+The actual process- from the initial call to our Admissions Team to beginning your program at a Valley Hope treatment center- averages about 24 hours.